jlempen/Surface-Book-3-OpenCore/README.md

 Reboot and you're done.

-If you are using Windows on the laptop, you'll have to find a way to prevent Windows Update from updating the firmware to the latest version again!
-I don't know how to do that, but DuckDuckGo is your friend.
+If you are using Windows on the laptop, you'll have to find a way to prevent Windows Update from automatically updating the firmware to the latest firmware version again on the next reboot into Windows!
+I haven't found a way to prevent this yet.
+Any kind of Linux distribution is fine, though.
 </details>

 <details>